 During the late 80’s, at the height of the Cold War, he was chosen as Principal Trombonist of the American-Soviet Youth Orchestra, performing under Zubin Mehta and Dmitri Kitayenko in major cities in both countries.
 After graduating from the Interlochen Arts Academy (where he received the Fine Arts Award for Brass), trombonist Brian L. Diehl, a Maine native, received his B.M. from Northwestern University (recipient of High Department Honors) and his M.M. from the New England Conservatory of Music (becoming the first brass player at NEC to receive the Rabb Presidential Scholarship and the Theodore Presser Award).
 While at NEC, he was a concerto competition winner with the New England Conservatory Orchestra.
 Mr. Diehl was chosen as a Finalist in the Houston Symphony’s “Ima Hogg” Concerto Competition (1994) and has done solo work with the trombone seminars of Christian Lindberg and Joseph Alessi.

 B.M., Northwestern University; M.M.
 New England Conservatory.
-Studies with Frank Crisafulli, Jay Friedman, Joseph Alessi, John Swallow, Norman Bolter, and Douglas Yeo.
+Past teachers include Frank Crisafulli, Jay Friedman, Joseph Alessi, John Swallow, Norman Bolter, and Douglas Yeo.